KandrewC/d3ReusableChart/README.md

 # d3ReusableChart

 This repo contains the D3 javascript code to create a *reusable* circular calendar that can keep track of anything from temperatures, grades, and so forth.
 Inspiration for this project can be found [here](https://bl.ocks.org/susielu/b6bdb82045c2aa8225f5). index.html is here for my own debugging purposes, so please ignore it.
-Everything updates normally, but I was having a lot of trouble with transitions, so I ultimately left that out.
+As I mention later on, I have added in sample data set and image of completed version to this repo.
+These are for my own reasons.

 This package  is really good if you want to compare trends from from this year versus previous years (average) and against the extremes (min and max)